-According to the "Act on Rational Use and Proper Management of Fluorocarbons\1" (implemented in April 2015), it is required of users that inspection on commercial refrigerators and air conditioners etc. using fluorocarbons (Class 1 specified products), or the report of the leakage amount of fluorocarbons from the aforementioned products when it exceeds a specified level.
+According to the "Act on Rational Use and Proper Management of Fluorocarbons ^{'3}, "it is required of users that inspection on commercial refrigerators and air conditioners etc. using fluorocarbons (Class 1 specified products), or the report of the leakage amount of fluorocarbons from the aforementioned products when it exceeds a specified level.
 The Company is appropriately responding to the law by preparing the systems and operational guidelines related to inspection and leakage control.
-In FY2015, the first year of the implementation of the Act, the Company's calculated leakage amount of fluorocarbons was 1,027 [t-CO2], and since it was over the level of 1,000 [t-CO2] and deemed subject to reporting leakage amount, a report was submitted to the Minister of Land, Infrastructure, Transport and Tourism (the minister having jurisdiction over the warehouse industry).
+In addition, in fiscal 2016, the Company's calculated leakage amount of fluorocarbons was 468.6 [t-CO2], which was below the level of 1,000 [t-CO2] that is subject to reporting leakage amount to the Minister of Land, Infrastructure, Transport and Tourism (the minister having jurisdiction over the warehouse industry).

-\1.
-Overview on "Act on Rational Use and Proper Management of Fluorocarbons\1" (implemented in April 1, 2015)

-The Act requires users (owners, in general) of "Class 1 specified products" (commercial air-conditioners, refrigerators and freezers, etc.) to implement "simple inspection of all specified products" and "periodic inspection by a person with specialized knowledge."
+3. Overview on "Act on Rational Use and Proper Management of Fluorocarbons" (implemented in April 1, 2015) The Act requires users (owners, in general) of "Class 1 specified products" (commercial air-conditioners, refrigerators and freezers, etc.) to implement "simple inspection of all specified products" and "periodic inspection by a person with specialized knowledge."
 Furthermore, it also requires users to report the calculated leakage amount of fluorocarbons if the amount exceeds the specified level of 1,000 [t-CO2] per year.

-▶ Actual data of the calculated leakage amount of fluorocarbons may be viewed on Mitsubishi Logistics' web site in "Extended version."
+Actual data of the calculated leakage amount of fluorocarbons may be viewed on Mitsubishi Logistics' Web site in "Extended version."